Flexible Data Centre Site

-DC3-Oslo is our newest data centre site located in Enebakk, just 20 km outside Oslo, the Norwegian capital.
-Green Mountain has acquired a 75 000 m2 (800 000 ft2) area with line-of-sight capacity of 40 MW.
+DC3-Oslo is our newest data centre site located in Enebakk, just 20 km outside Oslo, the capital of Norway.
+Green Mountain has acquired a 75 000 m2 (800 000 ft2) area with line-of-sight capacity of 75 MW.
 The official construction of the first 4 MW building started September 1st, with estimated completion in September 2020.
 An international client has already signed a contract for the entire first data centre building.
 The site is perfectly situated in terms of power supply, infrastructure and connectivity close to Norway’s most populated area.
 A colocation data centre is planned as the next step of the construction phase.

 Flexible and scalable data centre site

 The location is ideal for clients with specific requirements for growth as they can start with a limited footprint like singular racks in a colocation centre to support Proof-of-concept or operational concepts, or supporting any avenue through to individual buildings or modules with no limit in regards to power capacity.
 We offer rapid deployment of new modules, and solutions can be designed and delivered to support “any” power density, cooling, security solutions etc.

 With three data centres located in different geographical and climatic zones, we can offer data centres with geographic redundancy, but still leveraging the advantage of integrated network infrastructure.

 Renewable power supply and energy efficiency